kkruecke/cplus-documentation/notes/auto-decltype.rst

         }
     }

+.. todo:: Read the article referenced immediately below, understand it, and explain it.

 The article `Use auto&& for range-based for loops <https://edmundv.home.xs4all.nl/blog/2014/01/28/use-auto-and-and-for-range-based-for-loops/>`_ also gives an example and succinctly explains ``auto&&`` "works with both const and non-const containers, but also works with proxy objects.
 It is always correct and efficient!"

 decltype(*name*) and decltype(*expression*) deduction rules
 -----------------------------------------------------------

 **decltype** means the 'declared type'.
-If you use decltype with a name, it will give you the declared type of that name
+If you use ``decltype`` with a name, it will give you the declared type of that name

 .. code-block:: cpp